 Columbian Mutual Life Insurance Company, a New York domiciled mutual life insurer, was founded in 1882.
 It is the parent company of the Columbian Financial Group of companies.
 Throughout its years of success, Columbian Mutual has always prided itself on maintaining a solid financial and investment posture to ensure that it can meet its policyholder obligations.
 The Company continues to be in an extremely strong financial position.
 Surplus, which provides a safety cushion for meeting policyholder claims, remains strong.
 Capital adequacy tests show the Company to be very well capitalized.

-The Company also conducts its insurance business in a conservative manner.
-Columbian Mutual carefully scrutinizes and actively reinsures risks in excess of its desired retentions only with companies that are financially sound.
+Columbian also conducts its insurance business in a conservative manner.
+Columbian carefully scrutinizes and actively reinsures risks in excess of its desired retentions only with companies that are financially sound.

-Overall, Columbian Mutual is dedicated to maintaining the sound financial position which its policyholders justifiably expect.
+Overall, Columbian is dedicated to maintaining the sound financial position which its policyholders justifiably expect.

 Columbian Mutual Life Insurance Company Financials